jundalisay/superblist/content/en/superphysics/principles/chapter-04b.md

 <!-- In a future post, we will expand this into chemical compounds computation, and in linear algebra to produce general qualitative outcomes instead of exact quantitative answers.  -->

-A sample implementation is our use of ["male and female" charges](/material/principles/part-3/chapter-02/) for particles instead of the "positive and negative" used by Benjamin Franklin.
+A sample implementation is our use of [male and female charges](/material/principles/part-3/chapter-02/) for particles instead of the "positive and negative" used by Benjamin Franklin.
 In theory, this would lead to new chemical compounds that are unthinkable in Physics, since it is more intuitive to combine different kinds of males with different kinds of females.

-This quali-math will make the most sense when you think of a spaceship using quantum teleportation that not only will use 2D space as in a car on Earth or a 3D space like an aircraft, but a space with four or five dimensions as time-multiverses and alternative universes, where normal math breaks down.
+This quali-math will make the most sense when you think of a spaceship using quantum teleportation that not only will use 2D space as in a car on Earth or a 3D space like an aircraft, but a space with 4 or 5 dimensions as time-multiverses and alternative universes, where normal math breaks down.

 For example, `1 + 1 = 2` might be true for this universe, but it might not be true for a different universe where `1 + 1 = 1` or where the conception of two ideas automatically merges them into one idea.
 In such a universe, it is the mind that splits itself into different perception-units in order to create the idea of numbers.
 This is the opposite in our universe, where the perceiving entity is one, and the it is the observed entities that are multiples and discrete.

 ## The Double Colon

-To account for this mind-splitting behavior, <!--  make ratios and relativity permanent, --> we propose a new notation using flexible colons instead of the rigid equals sign.
+To account for this mind-splitting behavior, <!--  make ratios and relationality permanent, --> we propose a new notation using flexible colons instead of the rigid equals sign.
 The former represents the flexible nature of the universe as opposed to its strict rigidity as the latter.

 {{< img src="/graphics/physics/math.jpg" alt="Mathematics" >}}

 - The double colon is like a rigid equals sign
 - The single colon is like a flexible ratio

+{{< box >}}
+### The Theory of Universal Relationality

-This ratio represents our theory of "universal relativity*" which is represented in reality by [gravitational relativity](/material/principles/part-2/chapter-04), among others.
+This ratio represents our theory of "universal relationality*" which is represented in reality by [gravitational relationality](/material/principles/part-2/chapter-04), among others.

-> *All philosophers say that everything is connected, even the sophistical pseudo-philosopher John Stuart Mill.
+All philosophers say that everything is connected, even the sophistical pseudo-philosopher John Stuart Mill.

 The ratio sign signifies this connection.

 In this way, we can say that the universe is an unending chain of multiple layered ratios, as a matrix, where a change in one part causes a change in the whole universe as a chain-effect.

 The lower dimensions like ours has more rigid ratios that lead to discrete and 'hardened' identities, while higher dimensions have more flexible ratios that lead to more malleable ones.

-{{< me date="March 10, 2022" >}}
+Since the lower dimensions are more stubborn, they require more effort and energy to change than the upper dimensions.

+#### Update March 10, 2022

 An example of the "hardness" of this dimension is the hardness of will of Russia in invading Ukraine and in Ukraine stubbornly not giving up, not caring about the chain-reaction that it causes to other nations and the planet.

 In a better universe (with qualimath as the norm), Russia, Ukraine, and NATO will "soften" their minds and egos (less strong force, more gravitational force) as to harmonize with each other, being more sensible how their actions affect the planet.

 In this universe, such a softening can be encouraged by emphasizing the abstract, flexible aether, over rigid and hard solid matter.
-{{< /me >}}
+{{< /box >}}

 ## The State Limiter